BagusAdiNugroho/bagusadinugroho/README.md

 **BagusAdiNugroho/bagusadinugroho** is a ✨ _special_ ✨ repository

-🌱 I’m currently learning Duta Bangsa University
+🌱 I’m currently learning in Duta Bangsa University
 👯 I’m looking to collaborate on project campus
 💬 Ask me about coding
 ⚡ Fun fact: humble, humoris and fun for coding